Human Design Variables: 4 arrows and the working world

 BANI as an acronym for the Yin or R age in business

 In the business world, this development towards yin energy can be described with the acronym BANI.
-BANI is regarded as the successor to the acronym VUCA, which stands for Volatility, Uncertainty, Complexity and Ambiguity and is used to describe today’s world.
+BANI is the successor to the acronym VUCA, which stands for Volatility, Uncertainty, Complexity and Ambiguity and is used to describe today’s world.
 The acronym BANI, whose inventor is the American futurologist and author Jamais Cascio, stands for:

-• Brittle: The term Brittle is characterised by an apparent robustness that, on closer inspection, does not exist or is outdated.
+• Brittle: The term brittle is characterised by an apparent robustness that, on closer inspection, does not exist or is outdated.
 This phenomenon describes systems that appear stable on the outside but have internal weaknesses and are therefore vulnerable.

 • Anxious: Anxiousness refers to the increasing uncertainty in decision-making processes, exacerbated by the rapid spread of information, which can lead to paralysis or irrational reactions.